uclahs-cds/pipeline-call-mtSNV/README.md

 ### Test Data Set

-Both WGS and WES aligned BAM files were used to test in single and tumour-normal paired modes.
+Both WGS and WES aligned BAM files were used to test in single and tumor-normal paired modes.

 || Type | Mode | Size | CPU threads |PeakVMemory | Run Time |
 |:--|:---|:----|:-----|:-----|:------|:------|